Redefining Vegetation Management with AI

 Here’s a list of the common problems of traditional UVM that is facing the industry today:

-• Poor efficiency: Traditional methods lack accuracy and efficiency, which increase the risks of fire and outage along feeders with high growth vegetation.
+• Poor efficiency: Traditional methods lack accuracy and efficiency, which increases the risks of fire and outage along feeders with high growth vegetation.
 It is hard to detect and remove hazard trees using traditional methods and cyclic trimming, as it relies greatly on unoptimized VM plans and less on predictive analytics.

 • High costs: Charting out a fixed annual plan for VM and practicing it is an expensive affair.
-The cost of labour for monitoring powerlines and trying to calculate an optimal trimming or hazard removal plan without a comprehensive data set.
+The cost of labor for monitoring powerlines and trying to calculate an optimal trimming or hazard removal plan without a comprehensive data set.

 • Fixed annual cycle: The traditional VM approach usually relies on a fixed annual plan, which is often rigid and doesn’t take into account the possibility of accidents and unforeseen events.

 • Service level contracts: Contracts at service level results in repeat work orders along the same feeders for various activities like trimming, herbicide, asset maintenance, and others.

 Incorporating more scientific techniques in VM can be instrumental in dealing with these shortcomings.
 Cutting-edge technology like AI and satellite monitoring can play a significant role in transforming the current scenario for good.
 Technology can overcome the challenges mentioned above quite effectively and can lead to a dramatic reduction in cost and resource utilization.